 Plan a next road trip

 Finally, you can combine a visit to Utah Mighty 5 with a road trip in neighboring Arizona.
 So, if you have more time, you can add to the Utah National Park Road Trips fabulous Arizona destinations.
-From Moab, you can drive to Page to see Monument Valley and Horseshoe Bend.
+From Moab, you can drive to Page to see Monument Valley, Horseshoe Bend, or mentioned Antelope Canyons Lower or Upper.
 To Las Vegas, you can back via the South Rim of the Grand Canyon.

 Finally, we wish you a full of adventures and a safe Utah National Parks Road Trip!
 If you have any questions, write to us.
 Moreover, if you like our Utah National Parks Itinerary, share it, please.